ploopyco/safetyhub/README.md

 The way it works is simple: there are no direct power/data connections between your computer and downstream devices.
 Power comes from a sturdy wall-wart, and beefy ESD protection makes sure nothing zappy makes it to your computer.
 As long as your device is bus-powered (i.e. doesn't have a power supply of its' own), the Safetyhub should protect your computer.

+## Schematics

+Electrical design files are in Altium-specific formats, but if you just want to look, there's a PDF version here: https://github.com/ploopyco/safetyhub/blob/master/Electrical/HubSchematics.pdf

 ## Obligatory Warnings

 The Safetyhub is not electrically isolated, and won't protect from high voltages, ground loops and other dangerous situations.
 If your downstream device has its' own power supply/has high voltages present/presents other electrical hazards, you'll need a real isolation barrier.
 If you're not sure if this paragraph describes your situation, please consult with someone who can help you avoid electrocution/accidents that give you superpowers.